suresh-1001/clearlinesigns-blog/content/posts/choosing-the-right-exterior-sign-2.md

 summary: "Your exterior sign is often the first impression customers have of your business.
 Learn how the right materials, size, and placement can improve visibility and strengthen your brand presence."
 ---

-Your exterior sign is often the first impression customers have of your business...
+Your exterior sign is often the first impression customers have of your business and more...